R E Q U I E M F O R C O R A L S

 Most people are familiar with corals from being huge colourful colonies of stony reef formations experienced from a distant diving perspective.
 Through my research, I have been looking at the life of corals through the macroscopic camera lens.
 By using the macro-optic, I have discovered a hidden world of life and movements, that the human eye cannot see.

 By observing each species for hours in real time and getting into their slow rhythm of life, I discovered the reef in a way that goes beyond being a spectacular landscape of shapes and colours, but as a community of fascinating personas with unique individual behaviours.
 Each of them moving in its very own way with personal expressions, tempers – even moods.
-Their movements are their visual language.

 When casting the corals, I’ve been searching for species whose movements mirror human behaviours, so that we can recognise ourselves in them through the way they act and move.
 I found the corals performing familiar archetypes through a set of universal human movements and activities.
 The casting revolves around a selection of species performing these different human movements and reacting to changes in their environment in the most visible and expressive way.